vignettes/v020_datastorage.Rmd

 calculations needed to reproduce them.You can reproduce the processed data sources from a shell script on Github, but it will take hours.

-inside a version controlled repository (e.g. using git), it must be
+directory inside a version controlled repository (e.g. using git), it

 Decide where you want to store the